Today, millennials face many social expectations that cause most of our stress and anxiety.

 7. You Need to Go to School

-Why would you want to be spending more money to go to school and go into debt, when you are not sure of a payoff coming for doing so?
+Why would you want to spend more money to go to school and go into debt when you are unsure of a payoff coming?

-FIXT and the core knowledge to help athletic injuries has come from being an athlete myself, running a blog for athletes, creating a clothing line, running a custom-made tie company, and helping my wife who is a massage therapist.
+FIXT and the core knowledge to help athletic injuries has come from being an athlete myself, running a blog for athletes, creating a clothing line, running a custom-made tie company, and helping my wife, a massage therapist.

-Are you ready to live life on your own terms and throw away social expectations?
+Are you ready to live life on your own terms?